Bra size: Cup design origins

 The term "cup" was not used to describe bras until 1916 when two patents were filed.

 In October 1932, S.H.
 Camp and Company was the first to use letters of the alphabet (A, B, C and D) to indicate cup size, although the letters represented how pendulous the breasts were and not their volume.
 Camp's advertising in the February 1933 issue of Corset and Underwear Review featured letter-labeled profiles of breasts.
 Cup sizes A to D were not intended to be used for larger-breasted women.

-In 1935, Warner's introduced its alphabet bra with cup sizes only to size D. Their bras incorporated breast volume into its sizing, and continues to be the system in use today.
+In 1935, Warner's introduced its Alphabet Bra with cup sizes from size A to size D. Their bras incorporated breast volume into its sizing, and continues to be the system in use.
 Before long, these cup sizes got nicknames: egg cup, tea cup, coffee cup and challenge cup, respectively.
 Two other companies, Model and Fay-Miss (renamed in 1935 as the Bali Brassiere Company), followed, offering A, B, C and D cup sizes in the late 1930s.
 Catalogue companies continued to use the designations Small, Medium and Large through the 1940s.
 Britain did not adopt the American cups in 1933, and resisted using cup sizes for its products until 1948.
 The Sears Company finally applied cup sizes to bras in its catalogue in the 1950s.

 However, though various manufacturers used the same descriptions of bra sizes (e.g., A to D, small large, etc.), there was no standardisation of what these descriptions actually measured, so that each company had its own standards.